ecoacoustics/website/content/resources/lessons/labelling/presentation.md

    marking recorder GPS locations even with 0 mobile reception.
 Make sure to pre-download the map area if you anticpate having no signal.
  - Taking photograph of each recorder highly reccomended (and keeping them as far away from paths as possible)
  - Using Gaia + photograph = no recorders lost yet in hundreds of deployments
+ - Remember to always check weather and park alerts before **AND** during deployment - you don't want to lose equipment to floods and/or fire

 {{% /slide %}}
 {{% slide %}}